 They put all the back-to-school items out in July but the longer you wait, the better deal you are going to get.
 Before the first bell rings, retailers already want to clear that stuff off of their floor.
 Even better, wait a week or two until after school starts and pick up what you need for this year and next.

 Make sure you bring your kids.
 This is the best financial planning education you can give your kids.
 Do they really need the brand name crayons?
-The new backpacks are cool, but do they need it?
-They can put some of their money for that backpack they really love!
+The new backpacks are cool, but do they need them?
+They can put some of their money into that backpack they really love!

 Kids today are learning far more advanced material than you and I did at that age for sure!
 But let’s show them how smart we are by saving on back-to-school shopping this year.